pupilfirst/wd101-scripts/05-how-to-use-canvas/01-first-steps-with-canvas/README.md

 <script type="text/javascript" src="/main.js"></script>
 ```

 This is where the differences start.
-Just like a physical canvas that you would use to draw on, a canvas also has a width a height.
+Just like a physical canvas that you would use to draw on, a canvas also has a width and a height.
 We need to specify that so that the browser knows what it's dimension are.

 ```html
 <canvas width="500" height="500"></canvas>